CUNY Assessment Tests

 If you don't meet the admission requirements: In order to be admitted to John Jay College, you will have to pass all the CUNY Assessment Tests in the skill area(s) you are not exempt.
 If you pass, you will receive an acceptance letter indicating that you are eligible to start at John Jay in the fall.

 If you meet the admission requirements: You will have to take the CAT in Mathematics for placement purposes only.
 If you score high on the test, you will place directly into the advanced MAT 108 or 141.
-Otherwise, you will have to take two semesters of math (MAT 104 or 105 and MAT 108 or 141).
-Placing into an advanced math course will save you time and money.
+Otherwise, depending on your major, you will start with MAT 105 or 106.

 How can I prepare for the CAT?